barbagroup/proposals/Azure2016.md

 In order to run the strong scaling study on the finer mesh, we will use the coarser solution as an initial time-step interpolated on the finer mesh.
 We will also run PetIBM on the finer mesh for to compute the flow solution over 25 vortex shedding cycles with time-increment $2\times10^{-3}$.
 This computation will require about 150,000 core hours.
 (FYI: 16*4.5E-06/3600*225E+06*25/0.375/2.0E-03.)

+*Scaling study:*
+We propose a strong-scaling study of PetIBM using the coarser mesh, requesting 2, 4, 8, and 16 nodes.
+Each run will be repeated five times to report the average run time.
+For this stage, we estimate a requirement of approximately 1,800 core hours (FYI: 16*4.5E-06/3600*45E+06*100*5*4).
+Second, we propose to evaluate the scalability of PetIBM on a DNS-ready mesh size of 225 million points using 6, 12, 24, and 48 nodes.
+For this second stage, we estimate a requirement of approximately 9,000 core hours (FYI: 16*4.5E-06/3600*225E+06*100*5*4).

 Overall, the strong scaling studies and the longer runs will require about 196,800 core hours.